 There are two places where you use descriptions on Pinterest, pin descriptions and your boards.

 One of these places is your main pin description.
 Focus on one main keyword that is relevant to the image that you see.
 It will also be relevant to the blog post or gallery of work that you are sending them to.
 The keyword should also be relevant to your business as a whole.

 Make sure your title is optimized with the keyword, and then that keyword is repeated in the pin description.

 The next place that you are going to use your descriptions is in your boards.
 The SEO Gabby was talking about is vital to use throughout your profile, including your board descriptions.

 The keywords are so important to use throughout your videos, including your board description.
 That’s how you get found because Pinterest is a search engine.
 You use the keywords that you want to be found for, just like Google.

 So your pin descriptions help your pins to be found in search, and your board descriptions help your boards to be found in search.
 This helps drive you up in the algorithm.

 The keywords are so important to use.
 That’s how you get found because Pinterest is a search engine, just like Google.

-If you want to grow your wedding photography business on Pinterest in 2021, you need eye-catching images to stop the scroll.
+If you want to grow your wedding photography business on Pinterest, you need eye-catching images to stop the scroll.
 As a photographer, you have endless amounts of images, so use that to your advantage.